-- Ask them to introduce themselves to each other. - Shout out a question that A has to answer first.
-Then after 30 seconds shout it out again for B to answer.
-Then they do the same again with another question.
-The pairs are listening to one another. - The questions start with general ones, to help the participants relax and focus; they then relate more specifically to the training they received when they undertook Module 2. - The activity is pacey and the trainer needs to be strict about only allowing 30 seconds for each participant to answer the question, even if participants protest that they need more time!
+- Ask them to introduce themselves to each other. - Shout out a question (see below) that A has to answer first.
+After 30 seconds shout it out again for B to answer.
+Then they do the same again with question 2 - though B could start this time.
+The pairs are listening to one another.
+For questions 3 to 8, the second participant in the pair should expand on, or add additional points to those mentioned by the other participant in the pair. - The questions start with general ones, to help the participants relax and focus; they then relate more specifically to the training they received when they undertook Module 2. - The activity is pacey and the trainer needs to be strict about only allowing 30 seconds for each participant to answer the question, even if participants protest that they need more time!